Almissbah/revolut-test/README.md

 # Revolut Test
-one screen test app for revolut interview, the screen has a list of currencies from the endpoint (one per row) fetched every 1 sec.
+  Test app with one screen for revolut interview, the screen has a list of currencies fetched from the endpoint every 1 sec.

 ## App Features